 Also known as Black-banded Stargazer, Popeye Fish, Pop-eyed Fish, Tube-nosed Stargazer.

-They feed on benthic fish and invertebrates that they suck into their mouths.
+They feed on benthic fish and invertebrates, by sucking them whole, into their mouths.

 Length - 20cm

 The name stargazer comes from the fact the eyes are positioned on top of their heads!
 They are usually found buried in the sand with just their heads showing waiting to ambush their unsuspecting prey as they swim passed!